Return to key areas of work

 RevenueExpenditureSurplus/(Deficit)

-Public Transport was underspent by $0.7 million and revenue was above expectations by $1.0 million at the end of quarter one.
+Public Transport service expenditure was $4.1 million less than budgeted and the revenue was $0.2 million more than budgeted at the end of the second quarter in the 2025/26 financial year.

 Return to key areas of work Top